 Click the Jobs tab.
 All print jobs will be displayed in the Uncategorized folder.
-Click on your job to highlight it (the skateboard file is highlighted in light blue).
+Click on your job to highlight it.
 You can now Print, Edit, Preview or Delete this job using the available icons.

 Create and Delete Job Folders